pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

     import torch._inductor.config as config
     config.cpp_wrapper = True

-This will speed up your models by reducing the python overhead in the inductor wrapper.
+This will speed up your models by reducing the python overhead of the inductor wrapper.

 Example code